 The Center consists of three major interdependent components: leadership development programs, a volunteer network and service opportunities, and the Leadership & Public Service Fellows Program.

-During the 2015-2016 academic year, Bradley students raised approximately $167,078 and gave over 64,529 hours of volunteerism and service to over 450 nonprofit agencies.
-Through numerous clothing, food, and blood drives, Bradley students donated over 1,000 cans of food, 300 household goods, 80 school uniforms to Trewyn Elementary, and 288 pints of blood.
+During the 2015-2016 academic year, Bradley students raised approximately $167,078 for non-profit agencies and gave over 64,529 hours of volunteerism and service.
+Through numerous clothing, food, and blood drives, Bradley students donated over 300 household good, 2,500 cans of food, and 288 pints of blood.

 Opportunities for Incoming Freshman

 - Student Interest Form - Use this form to indicate your interest in service and leadership and we will contact you about upcoming opportunities and events!